Beach Life

-Beach Life (known as Virtual Resort: Spring Break in North America) is a business strategy video game for Windows developed by Deep Red Games, published by Eidos Interactive and released on September 6, 2002.
+Beach Life (known as Virtual Resort: Spring Break in North America) is a business strategy video game for Windows developed by Deep Red Games, published by Eidos Interactive and released in September 2002.

 Gameplay

 Beach Life is a business simulation game in the same vein as Theme Park and Rollercoaster Tycoon.
 In the game, the player manages an Ibiza-style holiday resort, complete with themed clubs, bars, and surf shops.
 Through learning what their guests want from their stay, different kinds of attractions and food and drink establishments can be built to satisfy their needs and make more money.
 Staff can be hired to help facilitate this, such as cleaners, mechanics, and security guards.

 Gameplay options themselves come in two forms: the Scenario mode and the Sandbox mode.
 In Scenario mode, the player works their way through island after island, completing a number of set objectives in each.
 Their progress on a resort can be hampered by hazards such as shark attacks and thunderstorms, all while they build attractions and cater to the needs of the guests.
 Once they have beaten a level in Scenario mode, they can unlock it in Sandbox mode.
 Sandbox mode is essentially a "free-play" mode, where there are no objectives, unlimited time and more building options.